 Keep the entire body tight and continue pushing against the floor until the bar stops moving up, then follow it down by dropping to flat feet.
 Try to keep the trunk vertical at the top rather than allowing the pull of the arms to cause you to lean forward over the bar.

-The clean high-pull is an exercise for training strength, speed, power, posture and balance in the extension of the clean in the same way the clean pulldoes, but with the added training of the mechanics and strength of the arms that will be used in the third pull.
+The clean high-pull is an exercise for training strength, speed, power, posture and balance in the extension of the clean in the same way the clean pull does, but with the added training of the mechanics and strength of the arms that will be used in the third pull, and the timing of the transition between the effort of the lower and upper body.
 Because of the continued upward pull to maximal height, the clean high-pull also helps reinforce more aggressive, complete and vertically-oriented extension.
-In addition to a training exercise for the pull of the clean, the clean high-pull can be used to teach and train the proper initial movement of the arms for the third pull.

 Generally the clean high-pull should be done for 2-5 reps per set anywhere from 70%-90% of the lifter’s best clean.
-This weight range will allow most athletes to get the elbows to maximal height.
-High-pulls can still be prescribed with heavier weights as long as maximal elbow height is not desired.
-As a strength exercise, it should be placed toward the end of a workout, but because it also involves some speed and technique, it’s generally best place before more basic strength work like squats.
-With lighter weights, it can be used before cleans as a technique primer.
+The same percentage of loading in a clean high-pull will typically not allow the lifter to elevate the elbows as much as they can in a snatch high-pull because of the limit on shoulder mobility, but the effort should be the same.
+High-pulls can still be prescribed with heavier weights as long as true maximal elbow height is not desired.
+As a strength exercise, it should be placed toward the end of a workout, but because it also involves some speed and technique, it’s generally best placed before more basic strength work like squats.

 The clean high-pull can be performed standing on a riser, from blocks, with either a static start or dynamic start, with or without straps, with pauses on the way up, maintaining flat feet, and with prescribed concentric and/or eccentric speeds.
 Slower eccentric speeds in particular will increase the strengthening of pulling posture and back arch strength.